Jaysontian/jaysontian.github.io/_posts/2020-02-29-how-to-use-matcha.md

 categories: code
 ---

-## What is Matcha?
+# What is Matcha?

-matcha is a program that I built for my friend because wundelist is apparently switching over to Microsoft todo, and there are a lot of disadvantages of this change.
-Microsoft to do isn't the simplest todo app out there.
+Matcha is an app that I built for my friend because Wunderlist is going away.

-Wunderlist was amazing because of it's flexibility in customization as well as simplicity to use.
-One can just quickly type up a task and record it.
-Microsoft Todo, on the other hand, has a lot to work with in that department.

-Hence, I made my own todo app!

-## Why should I use Matcha?
+The goal of this app is to provide a clean, simple interface for users to store tasks, yet customizable to have more complex features.

+Inspirations of this app include minimalist apps such as Notion, Bear, and Mochi.

+## Planned

+- Filter/Sorting System
+- Task Animation when Complete
+- Dropdown from Label
+- Improved Color Labeling System
+- Context Menu Fixes
+- Date Detection Response
+- Data Deletion Confirmation
+- Logbook Task Restoration
+- More Views
+- Task Details, Notes, Reminders
+- Mobile version